Showing posts with label Swami Muktananda sex scandal. Show all posts

 Sex, gossip, religion?
 Can we talk?

-Recently I was stung by criticism from a trusted friend.
+Recently, I was stung by criticism from a trusted friend.
 She felt that some of my writing about the sexual behavior of both teachers and students whom I know and have had some relationship with, Buddhists, Enneagram enthusiasts, meditators, “verged on ‘gossip”--her words.
-Further, it gave fodder for some within our loose knit community to lob attacks and discredit opposing positions.
-She felt that just talking about it might discourage people from undertaking the hard work of introspection, self-analysis, and meditation that we’d like to encourage.
-And I also suspect that on some level, my friend feels that the criticism is unfair.
+Further, it gave fodder for some within our loose-knit community to lob attacks and discredit opposing positions.
+She felt that just talking about it might discourage people from undertaking the hard work of introspection, self-analysis, and meditation we’d like to encourage.
+And I also suspect that my friend feels the criticism is unfair on some level.
 This is the way of the world.

 For me, for the Jesuit in me, this poses some thorny ethical questions.
-I know that I have to discuss these issues openly, including my personal experience, but I want to both avoid gossip and honor the confidence of friends as well as other people whom I’ve known and worked with.
-I totally reject any underlying assumption that this situation is “the way of the world,” and that we should be mute because of some larger, more important matters at stake.
+I know that I have to discuss these issues openly, including my personal experience, but I want to avoid gossip and honor the confidence of friends and other people I’ve known and worked with.
+I reject any underlying assumption that this situation is “the way of the world” and that we should be mute because of some larger, more important matters at stake.

-In this essay I will look at some of the implications of accusations of sexual misconduct, gossip and spiritual practice.
-But first I have to look at the conversations themselves, and try to distinguish between gossip and real situations that are open to both analysis and criticism.
+In this essay, I will look at some of the implications of accusations of sexual misconduct, gossip, and spiritual practice.
+But first, I have to look at the conversations themselves and try to distinguish between gossip and real situations open to analysis and criticism.

-Gossip is defined as the “casual or unconstrained conversation or reports about other people, typically involving details that are not confirmed as being true.”
+Gossip is the “casual or unconstrained conversation or reports about other people, typically involving details that are not confirmed as being true.”

-One of the main reasons for the huge #metoo movement, including digging into the egregious behavior of many in the formal institutions of religion, is that for generations negotiating these tricky moral areas was done in secret; it was never talked about in polite conversations.
+One of the main reasons for the #metoo movement, including digging into the egregious behavior of many in the formal institutions of religion, is that for generations, negotiating these tricky moral areas was secret; it was never talked about in polite conversations.
 No matter the consequences, even challenging the wisdom of saints, there is widespread public support for this type of investigation.
-When people began to realize that even the Sainted John Paul turned a blind eye to the sins of some men in his work force, the lid blew off.
+When people began to realize that even the Sainted John Paul turned a blind eye to the sins of some men in his workforce, the lid blew off.

 John-Paul was a saint, and he allowed priests who molested boys and young men to remain in positions where they could continue to abuse.
-The church admits no error when it comes to declaring saints, but there are other consequences when this kind of conversation breaks loose, and creates its own weather system.
-Humans love a good stoning when the clouds begin to threaten our comfortable sunny afternoon--especially if the miscreants appear to be having their cake [bought for them] and eating it too.
-And we’re talking, for the most part, about a modern tabloid version of the Salem witch trials with an emphasis on sleaze.
+The church admits no error when it comes to declaring saints, but there are other consequences when this kind of conversation breaks loose and creates its own weather system.
+Humans love a good stoning when the clouds begin to threaten our comfortable sunny afternoon--especially if the miscreants appear to be having their cake [bought for them] and eating it, too.
+And we’re mainly talking about a modern tabloid version of the Salem witch trials with an emphasis on sleaze.

 These are factual cases of unethical behavior and, as in the case of my own abuse, criminal behavior.
-There’s a lot of blame to go around, from the butcher, the baker, to the candlestick maker.
+There’s a lot of blame, from the butcher, the baker, to the candlestick maker.
 Michel Foucault argues that surveillance and punishment are part of a technology that poisons institutions from the top down.
 I will leave that analysis for a later discussion.
-For now it is enough to note that the sins of pedophile priests are at least partially shifted to the institutional mechanisms that allow them to function and more importantly continue in positions of authority after they’d been discovered.
+For now, it is enough to note that the sins of pedophile priests are at least partially shifted to the institutional mechanisms that allow them to function and, more importantly, continue in positions of authority after they’ve been discovered.

-Any subsequent slowing of monetary support might force some hard questions about how a religious institution spends its political capital.
-If there is erosion of public support, i.e. donations, is any revision or qualification possible?
-Of course there’s a tendency for an institution, an organization, a church to sweep this kind of behavior under the rug, particularly if any exposure endangers a stream of income.
+Any subsequent slowing of monetary support might force hard questions about how a religious institution spends its political capital.
+If there is erosion of public support, i.e., donations, is any revision or qualification possible?
+Of course, there’s a tendency for an institution, an organization, or a church to sweep this kind of behavior under the rug, particularly if any exposure endangers a stream of income.

 I have encountered this criticism: you were raped, but it happened 40 years ago.
 Get over it.
-The pain caused by the trauma actually is as much a result of my inability to move on and deal with my issues as it was Bob Hoffman’s fault for abusing one of his clients in Psychic Therapy.
+The pain caused by the trauma is as much a result of my inability to move on and deal with my issues as it was Bob Hoffman’s fault for abusing one of his clients in Psychic Therapy.
 When a senior teacher of the Hoffman Process told me that I should move on, that it was only the result of my “patterns,” he was gaslighting me.
-The definition of gaslighting is to “manipulate (someone) by psychological means into doubting their own sanity.”
-Obviously he wanted me to shut up, which in my view is the response worthy of a cult follower with no integrity.
+The definition of gaslighting is to “manipulate (someone) by psychological means into doubting their sanity.”
+He wanted me to shut up, which is the response worthy of a cult follower with no integrity.

 There are several other characteristics of the conversation about sexual abuse in spiritual groups that I’d like to highlight.

-This conversation with regard to clergy sexual abuse is, for the most part taking place in rich, privileged parts of the world.
+This conversation about clergy sexual abuse is, for the most part, taking place in rich, privileged parts of the world.
 But it is also privileged in other ways.
-Privileged describes a person as having special advantages and opportunities.
-When used to describe a position in a conversation, analysis or controversy, it points to what we might call an unfair advantage, insisting on a position because of the status of the speaker rather than the merit of their cause.
+Privileged describes a person as having special or unique advantages and opportunities.
+When used to describe a position in a conversation, analysis, or controversy, it points to what we call an unfair advantage, insisting on a position because of the status of the speaker rather than the merit of their cause.

 Either by rank, authority of position, or what I will call “privileged knowledge,” there is a dominant voice in the conversation.
-People apply a different set of moral indicators when dealing with members of the clergy, gurus, or spiritual teachers.
-Time-honored demarcations of power and authority which accompany sexual restrictions and practices are normally unquestioned.
+People apply different moral indicators when dealing with clergy members, gurus, or spiritual teachers.
+Time-honored demarcations of power and authority that accompany sexual restrictions and practices are normally unquestioned.
 This complicates the discussion.

 The issue of misogyny: the conversations in the Catholic Church have been focused on male clergy because the actors are male and clergy.
 The conversation is skewed by a strong undercurrent of misogyny also present.
 Some indicators would be the differences in the level of condemnation between men and women (listeners); the conversation is also prejudiced by the high level of homophobia among the listeners.